 - 4.1 The capital strategy must recognise that the financial resources available to meet the requirements of the Corporate Safety Plan and the four key priority areas:

 - Prevention and early intervention

 - Protecting Staffordshire and its people

 - Public confidence

 - Service Reform

-- 4.2 The bringing together of blue light services under a single governance route to the Staffordshire Commissioner provides opportunities to co-locate and share assets to the good of the community, delivering efficiencies and savings.

-- 4.3 Staffordshire Fire and Rescue and Staffordshire Police will continue to build upon the collaboration that has resulted in joint response bases in Tamworth Belgrave and Hanley.
-The introduction of the new Police Operating Model will see further opportunities to share locations as the joint estate strategy continues to evolve.
-The following locations are currently under review, Chase Terrace, Stone, Uttoxeter and Kidsgrove with progress expected during 2023. - 4.4 The Staffordshire Commissioner Fire and Rescue Authority will seek to prioritise investment in order to deliver economy and efficiency within the Service.
+- 4.2 The bringing together of blue light services under a single governance route to the Staffordshire Commissioner provides opportunities to co-locate and share assets to the good of the community, delivering efficiencies and savings. - 4.3 Staffordshire Fire and Rescue and Staffordshire Police will continue to build upon the collaboration that has resulted in joint response bases in Tamworth Belgrave and Hanleyand Chase Terrace.
+The introduction of the new Police Operating Model has resulted in further opportunities to share locations as the joint estate strategy continues to evolve.
+The following locations at Stone, Uttoxeter and Kinver and Kidsgrove are expected to progress during 2024. - 4.4 The Staffordshire Commissioner Fire and Rescue Authority will seek to prioritise investment in order to deliver economy and efficiency within the Service.
 This prioritisation will be achieved though the robust governance arrangements discussed above.